tobsirl/github-actions/README.md

 ### Steps

 A step is an individual task that can run commands in a job.
 A step can be either an action or a shell command.
 Each step in a job executes on the same runner, allowing the actions in that job to share data with each other.

+### Events (Workflow Triggers)

+Events are specific activities that trigger a workflow.
+For example, activity such as creating a pull request or pushing to a repository can trigger a workflow.
+You can configure a workflow to run when a specific event occurs in your repository.